-Skills and Indicators Consistently Occasionally Seldom Not Applicable Observations/Evidence De velops individualized approaches to support children in distress 3 2 1 NA Understands the relationship between infants' and toddlers' social emotional development and challenging behaviors Is present and offers calm words of support during a toddler "tantrum."
-If the child is in danger of hurting self or others, gently holds child and provides explanation Develops individualized approaches for children who have difficulty with routines and transitions Engages in reflection with peers, supervisor, consultants and/or coach for a child exhibiting difficulty with certain routines or transitions Adjusts responses to child's behavior based on effectiveness Response to behavior is matched to the cause, purpose, or meaning of the behavior rather than a one -size-fits all approach Works with families to share and explore techniques to try both at home and in the program Shares program strategies for prompting and reinforcing positive behaviors and social practices with parents Works together with a team to problem solve around issues related to challenging behaviors hing practice) NO IN PROGESS Goal (based on a selected teaching practice) ng on is: (copy this right off the Needs Assessment) The teaching practice I am working on is: (copy this right off the Needs Assessment) ice (time, day, part of routine) I will work on this teaching practice (time, day, part hing practice with (specific children) (Optional) I will work on this teaching practice with ill do if you are implementing this teaching practice) I will: (describe exactly what you will do if you are implementing this teaching practice) eve My Goal RESOURCES NEEDED DUE DATE Action Steps to Help Me Achieve My Goal Prepare to Collect Data have met your goal?
-(Remember to focus on implementation of the teaching practice) out implementation of this teaching practice?
-(Will you record how often you used the practice? in responded?) out implementation of this teaching practice?
-(Will you record how often you used the practice?
-How will you know when you have met your goal?
-(Remember to focus on implemen
+Skills and Indicators Occasionally Seldom Not Applicable Observations/Evid De velops individualized approaches to support children in distress 3 2 1 NA Understands the relationship between infants' and toddlers' social emotional development and challenging behaviors Is present and offers calm words of support during a toddler "tantrum."
+If the child is in danger of hurting self or others, gently holds child and provides explanation Develops individualized approaches for children who have difficulty with routines and transitions Engages in reflection with peers, supervisor, consultants and/or coach for a child exhibiting difficulty with certain routines or transitions Adjusts responses to child's behavior based on effectiveness Response to behavior is matched to the cause, purpose, or meaning of the behavior rather than a one -size-fits all approach Works with families to share and explore techniques to try both at home and in the program Shares program strategies for prompting and reinforcing positive behaviors and social practices with parents 1 Works together with a team to problem solve around issues related to challenging behaviors

+Goal (based on a selected teaching practice) The teaching practice I am working on is: (copy this right off the Needs Assessment) I will work on this teaching practice (time, day, part of routine) (Optional) I will work on this teaching practice with (spec eific children) I will: (describe exactly what you will do if you are implementing this teaching practice) Action Steps to Help Me Achieve My Goal RESOURCES NEEDED DUE DATE Prepare to Collect Data How will you know when you have met your goal?
+(Remember to focus on implementation of the teaching practice) What data will you collect about implementation of this teaching practice?
+(Will you record how often you used the practice What you did?
+How the children responded?)